 B i o g r a p h y

 Ayọ̀ Olúrántí (formerly Ogúnrántí) has featured in the music scenes in Nigeria, UK & USA primarily as a composer and as well as a conductor, organist, music scholar and theorist.
-His compositions have been performed in Africa, Asia, Europe, North America, Russia and South America.
-He has also given recitals on historic and celebrity organs in different parts of the world.
+While his compositions have been performed from the Orient to the Occident, he has given recitals on historic and celebrity organs in different parts of the world.
 Ayọ̀ has successfully designed and directed sacred music programs and was previously the Composer-In-Residence and Associate Organist at St. Andrew’s Episcopal Church, Pittsburgh, where he also conducted the Pittsburgh Festival Orchestra.
 He is a member of Bafrik, Brazil and a founding composer-member of Alia Musica, Pittsburgh.
-Ayo, currently the Chair of the Music Department, Mountain Top University (Nigeria) was previously a post-doctoral research and teaching fellow at Tshwane University of Technology, Pretoria, South Africa.
+Ayo, currently a Senior Lecturer at the Music Department, Mountain Top University (Nigeria) was previously a post-doctoral research and teaching fellow at Tshwane University of Technology, Pretoria, South Africa.

 In his intercultural approach to music composition he experiments with the fusion of elements that define Western Art music, Yorùbá and Igbo musics of Nigeria.
 Having studied pre-colonial